hero

 Our guide has been authored by qualified veterinarians, but should not be taken as substitute for medical advice or professional veterinary consultation.
 If your pet displays any unusual symptoms, we strongly advise seeking guidance from a veterinarian

-Understanding Bone Fractures in Dogs
+Understanding Bone Fractures in dogs

 Bone fractures can be common in dogs.
 The bones most prone to breaking are the long bones – the femur and tibia in the hind legs, the radius and ulna in the front legs, the pelvic bones, ribs, bones in the paw’s toe root, and toes.
 There can also be fractures in the vertebrae that may lead to significant nerve damage if they endanger the integrity of the spinal cord.